-In this part 1 of a 2 part series we will attempt to highlight some important restrictions relating to SMSF’s and specifically investments in and by the SMSF.
-In part 2 we will provide more details relevant to the purchase of properties in the name of a SMSF and the borrowing of funds to do that.
+In this part 1 of a 2 part series, we will attempt to highlight some important restrictions relating to SMSF’s and, specifically, investments in and by the SMSF.
+In part 2 we provide more details relevant to the purchase of properties in the name of a SMSF and the borrowing of funds to do that.

 The Superannuation Industry (Supervision) Act 1993 (“SIS Act”) contains a number of restrictions:-

 - A restriction against lending money to members of the fund or relatives of members or giving other financial assistance using the resources of the fund to members or relatives; (section 65)

 - A restriction against acquisition of assets from a related party; (section 66)

 - A restriction against borrowing except for limited purposes; (section 67)

 - A restriction against investing in or holding in-house assets above prescribed percentages